dmikolay/Neural-Networks-Semester-Project/README.md

 | *False Negative Example 1* |
 <br/>

 In this testing image, I was also incorrectly negatively classified.
-The camera has an angle pointing up at my face, and I’m noticeably smiling and looking away from the camera.
+The camera has an angle pointing up at my face, and I’m noticeably smiling and looking away.

 | ![false negative example 2](./data_crop/valid/danny/7.jpg) |
 |:--:|